- Be Healthy

 The cost of the vaccination is usually covered by your primary health insurance and LifeWorks Erie will bill all major health insurance providers.
 When getting vaccinated at one of our clinics, no appointment is necessary and there is no up-front cost.
 Simply present your primary health insurance card and we do the rest.

 The best time to get vaccinated is in the early fall.
 Not only will you help protect yourself from influenza, you will also help avoid spreading influenza to others.
-Visit our Website in mid to late August to find a complete list of flu clinics for fall 2014.
+Click here, 2014 Public Clinic Schedule for a list of flu clinics for fall 2014.

 All proceeds from the “Don’t Let the Flu Bug You” vaccination campaign remain in Erie County.
 The revenue generated helps support an extensive array of LifeWorks Erie programs and services for area older adults.